hanlizhang/first-move/TASKS.md

 - Store items unlock at their configured active-day boundaries; hidden legacy furniture inventory remains loadable but is not part of the current Cat Room UI.
 - Idle and action timers clean up on unmount; reduced motion disables automatic idle changes and walking translation.

-**Status:** Complete and visually refined.
-Morning Check and Daily Reflection will automatically qualify through their reserved local records when those later tasks are implemented.
+**Status:** Complete for the current core Cat/store baseline.
+Further interaction polish is intentionally deferred to the release backlog.
+Morning Check and Daily Reflection qualify through their reserved local records.

 ## TASK-05: Daily Reflection